lh64/MultihitSimulation/README.md

-# BacterialGenomes
+# MultihitSimulation
-Code for analyzing bacterial genome data from Merrikh and Merrikh
+Codes for performing multihit mutation simulations and generating plots based on bacterial genome data from Merrikh and Merrikh.